← All varieties

 Pear

-The Beurré d'Aremberg was raised by the Abbé Deschamps (also referred to by Hedrick as Monseigneur Deschamps) in the garden of the Hospice des Orphelines at Enghien, Belgium.
-Deschamps originally called it Beurré des Orphelines; Van Mons soon after named it Beurré Beauchamps in honor of its discoverer; others called it Beurré d'Hardenpont; and finally, the name Beurré d'Aremberg was given to it by mistake, but, becoming most general, it has been retained (Hovey).
+The Beurre d'Aremberg is an old Belgian variety raised by Monseigneur (the Abbé) Deschamps, in the garden of the Hospice des Orphelines (Orphan Hospital) at Enghien, Belgium.
+According to Hovey, it was raised about thirty-five years before his 1852 account (i.e., circa 1817).
+Deschamps initially called it, after the place of origin, Beurré des Orphelines; M. Van Mons soon after named it Beurré Beauchamps (in honor of its discoverer); others called it Beurré d'Hardenpont; and finally the name Beurré d'Aremberg was given to it by mistake but, becoming most general, was retained.
+Bunyard cites Van Mons as the authority that it was obtained at Enghien by Abbé Deschamps in the garden of the Orphanage of that town.
+Hedrick (1922) notes the origin is in dispute.

-The true Beurré d'Aremberg came to America about 1827, having been sent over by Thomas Andrew Knight, President of the London Horticultural Society, to the Hon.
-John Lowell of Boston, from which source it was disseminated (Hedrick, Hovey).
-The American Pomological Society recommended this variety for cultivation in 1848, but in 1871 the name disappeared from the Society's catalog (Hedrick).
+The variety was introduced to England upwards of twenty-five years before 1852 (i.e., in the mid-1820s).
+The true Beurré d'Aremberg of the Abbé Deschamps was sent to America about 1827 by Thomas Andrew Knight, President of the London Horticultural Society, to the Hon.
+John Lowell of Boston, from which source it was disseminated in the United States.
+The American Pomological Society recommended the variety for cultivation in 1848, but in 1871 the name disappeared from the Society's catalog.

-The two sorts—Beurré d'Aremberg and Glout Morceau—are easily distinguished: the d'Aremberg has a short or thicker stalk usually bent to one side, its flavor is vinous instead of sugary, and its wood is not so strong, with more deeply serrated leaves (Downing).
-Hovey elaborates that the habit of growth of the Beurré d'Aremberg is erect and regular, while that of the Glout Morceau is spreading and irregular; the wood of the Beurré d'Aremberg is slender, long-jointed, with short roundish buds and of a clear yellowish brown, while that of the Glout Morceau is stout, short-jointed, with very prominent, pointed, diverging buds and of a dark olive; the leaves of the former are narrow and folded, with scarcely any serrature, while those of the latter are broad, wavy, and deeply serrated.
+The two pears (d'Aremberg and Glout Morceau) ripen at the same season and often have a great resemblance in fruit, but in all other characteristics they are scarcely more unlike.
+Distinguishing features given by Downing and Hovey: the d'Aremberg fruit has a short, thicker stalk usually bent to one side; its flavor is vinous instead of sugary.
+The habit of growth of the Beurré d'Aremberg is erect and regular, that of the Glout Morceau spreading and irregular.
+The wood of Beurré d'Aremberg is slender, long-jointed, with short roundish buds, and of a clear yellowish brown; that of Glout Morceau is stout, short-jointed, with very prominent pointed diverging buds, and of a dark olive color.
+The leaves of Beurré d'Aremberg are narrow and folded with scarcely any serrature (Hovey), or more deeply serrated than Glout Morceau (Downing/Elliott — Elliott describes its leaves as "narrow, deeply serrated"); those of Glout Morceau are broad, wavy, and deeply serrated (Hovey).

 Tree

-Moderately vigorous, upright and erect, with upright branches, rather compact and regular in growth; the lateral shoots often pushing near the extremity of the main branches (Hovey).
-Hedrick describes the tree as medium in size and vigor, upright, very hardy, and very productive, with trunk and branches medium in thickness and smoothness.
-Branchlets slender, short, light brown mingled with green, smooth, glabrous, with numerous small raised lenticels (Hedrick).
-Elliott also describes the trees as very hardy, bearing young on the pear root, annually and abundantly.
+Habit: Erect and regular, with upright branches, rather compact and regular in growth; the lateral shoots often pushing near the extremity of the main branches (Hovey).
+Hedrick: medium in size and vigor, upright, very hardy and very productive.
+Bunyard: growth very stout, moderate; fertility variable.

-Leaves: Hedrick gives dimensions of 3 inches long and 1½ inches wide, with taper-pointed apex, glandless margin, finely serrate, with petiole 1¼ inches long.
-Hovey describes them as medium size, oblong, tapering little to the end, rather light green, nearly entire on the old wood but slightly serrated on the young growth, somewhat folded, and often with the mid-rib much recurved; petioles medium length.
-Elliott describes the leaves as narrow and deeply serrated.
-Downing also notes more deeply serrated leaves compared to the Glout Morceau.
+Leaves: Medium size (Hovey); 3 inches long, 1½ inches wide (Hedrick 1921); 3½ inches long, 1½ inches wide (Hedrick 1922); large, upfolded, finely serrate (Bunyard).
+Oblong, tapering little to the end, rather light green, nearly entire on the old wood, but slightly serrated on the young growth, somewhat folded, and often with the mid-rib much recurved (Hovey).
+Apex taper-pointed; margin glandless, finely serrate (Hedrick).
+Elliott describes the leaves as narrow and deeply serrated; Downing describes them as more deeply serrated (comparison with Glout Morceau).
+Petiole medium length (Hovey); 1¼ inches long (Hedrick 1921); 1½ inches long (Hedrick 1922).

 Flowers: Large, yellowish white; petals oblong, recurved at the edges, and tapering much to the claw, which is long (Hovey).